04 February 2019, 11:33

 Patriarch Bartholomew is called Ecumenical as he bears more responsibility

 Patriarch John of Antioch and All East was one of the first primates who definitely backed up the Russian Orthodox Church in the Ukrainian question.
 More than once he urged Patriarch Bartholomew to consider the opinion of all local Churches before taking a responsible decision.
-The head of the Antiochian Church told Interfax-Religion correspondent Elena Verevkina about his attitude to the Constantinople Patriarchate, supremacy of its primate, which depends on the degree of his responsibility, and the lentil soup.
+The head of the Antiochian Church told Interfax-Religion correspondent Yelena Verevkina about his attitude to the Constantinople Patriarchate, supremacy of its primate, which depends on the degree of his responsibility, and the lentil soup.